KeshiaRose/latest-date-updater/README.md

 Note: This extension requires full data access and therefore will not work for *Viewer* accounts.

-Also note: This is not an official Tableau extension. just somethign I threw together so ti won't have the nice checks and balances that I usually do.
+Also note: This is not an official Tableau extension.
+Just something I threw together so it won't have the nice checks and balances that I usually do.
 If you change parameters or fields or data sources it will break and require reconfiguration.